ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 ![Domain Model](images/DomainModel.png)

 ## Architecture — In the small
-Illustrate the organization of your code base.
-Explain which layers exist in your onion architecture and what belongs to each layer.

-## Onion Architecture
 This application was build according to the 'Onion Architecture' to increase maintanablity and testability.
 Below here is an illustration of the architecture.

 ![Architecture Small](images/Architecture-in-the-small.png)